How to do simple process mapping

 Firstly, consider which roles are involved in your chosen process.
 In our example of a customer handling process, we have three separate roles participating in our process.
-Each role has their own swimlane indicating what activities and decisions that they are taking part in.
+Each role has its own swimlane indicating what activities and decisions that they are taking part in.
 For this case, the customer, the customer service rep and the technician are the roles involved.

 Starting the process

-We call the start of a process an event, in Gluu an event is indicated by their circular shape.
+We call the start of a process and event, in Gluu an event is indicated by their circular shape.
 Our example process begins with a customer making a complaint.
 Essentially, the event is what kicks off the rest of the process.
 In an ideal world, without complaints, there would be no need for a complaint handling process as it would never be set in motion.